noobiwankenoobi/blue-squad-pokedex-v01/README.md

 ## To Test Solution

 1. I deployed this app to Netlify [here](https://bluesquad-pokedex-ross-hazelett.netlify.app/)
-2. The Github repository is [here](https://github.com/noobiwankenoobi/blue-squad-pokedex-v01) - clone it and play around with it as much as you'd like
+2. The Github repository is [here](https://github.com/noobiwankenoobi/blue-squad-pokedex-v01) - clone or download project from here

 ## Planning materials